Menelik33/lyric-genre-classification-nlp/README.md

 ## Dataset

-The datasets contains song lyrics labeled with their corresponding genre.
+The datasets contain song lyrics labeled with their corresponding genre.

 | Column | Description |
 |------|------|